Complete two-loop Yukawa-induced running of the Higgs-gluon coupling in SMEFT: Acknowledgements

 \section{Acknowledgements}

 We thank Javier Fuentes-Mart\'in for cross-checking our results with \cite{Javierinprep} and the discussions that made us realise that we need to clearly state the definition of the SM Lagrangian that we adopt.
 BE would like to thank Jonathan Ronca for several useful discussions on numerical integration and Alejo~N. Rossia for comments on marginalisation and profiling.
 Also, we would like to acknowledge the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA+ (Project ID 390831469) for its hospitality and its partial support during part of the completion of this work.
 This work received funding by the INFN Iniziativa Specifica APINE and by the University of Padua under the 2023 STARS Grants@Unipd programme (Acronym and title of the project: HiggsPairs – Precise Theoretical Predictions for Higgs pair production at the LHC).
 This work was also partially supported by the Italian MUR Departments of Excellence grant 2023-2027 “Quantum Frontiers”.
+The research of SDN was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 - TRR 257 “Particle Physics Phenomenology after the Higgs Discovery”.
 We acknowledge support by the COST Action COMETA CA22130. \\ CloudVeneto is acknowledged for the use of computing and storage facilities.
 The Feynman diagrams in this work were made using \texttt{TikZ-Feynman} \cite{Ellis:2016jkw}.